Unraveling the mystery of how star stuff became us

 Comet Astrobiology Exploration SAmple Return

-CAESAR is a candidate for selection as the fourth mission in NASA’s New Frontiers Program.
+CAESAR is a planned proposal mission to NASA’s New Frontiers Program.
 It would be the farthest-reaching sample return mission in history.

 The spacecraft would spend its first four and a half years in space chasing down Comet 67P with one goal in mind: collect a sample from the comet’s surface and return it to Earth in pristine condition for the most extensive study of cometary material ever done.